athenekilta/ilmomasiina/README.md

 ## Requirements

+- If using Docker:
    - Docker: 17.04.0+
    - docker-compose or Compose V2 (included in the latest releases of docker-cli)
+- For development, or if running without Docker:
    - Node.js: 14+
    - npm: 6+

-> To run the project (dev or production), only Docker and Docker Compose are required.
+To run the project (dev or production), only Docker and Docker Compose are required.
-> Having also Node.js and npm installed locally makes the development easier.
+For actual development, you'll want to have Node.js and npm installed locally in order to manage dependencies.

 <!--
 ### Create fake data